HeftyB/HeftyB_dotCom/README.md

     cd HeftyB_dotCom

-Install all the dependencies using composer
+Install all the PHP dependencies using composer

     composer install

+Install all the Node dependencies using npm

+    npm i

 Copy the example env file and make the required configuration changes in the .env file